Freelancing can be really scary for beginners not to even talk about making money from freelancing.

 You should only seek paying clients when you are able to demonstrate your abilities (and your reputation) with a quality portfolio and testimonials.

-Once you have done so by working on enough pro bono or less lucrative jobs, it’s time to start pitching to the big shots.
+After gaining experience from pro bono or less lucrative jobs, it’s time to start pitching to the big shots to make money from freelancing.

 But who should you pitch your freelance services to?

 Well, if you branded yourself correctly then you should know exactly who to pitch.
-By having such a narrow focus, potential clients are far more likely to take you seriously than if you offered a general service.
+By specializing, potential clients are more likely to take you seriously than if you offered a general service.

 Businesses want to work with freelancers who came into existence to serve them specifically and treat them specially.